China markets plunge in record turnover as margin traders take fright

 Official data shows the surge has been accelerated by cheap credit, with the outstanding value of margin finance hitting a record 2 trillion yuan on Tuesday.

-On Thursday morning at least three Chinese brokerages, including Guosen Securities Co, Southwest Securities Co and Changjiang Securities Co said they would tighten margin requirements.
+On Thursday morning at least three Chinese brokerages, including Guosen Securities Co 002736.SZ, Southwest Securities Co (600369.SS) and Changjiang Securities Co 000783.SZ said they would tighten margin requirements.

 "The brokerages are front running what the regulator wants to do," said Bernard Aw, an analyst at ING Markets in Singapore.